 - Arrive at scheduled testing location with photo ID and take test.

-Basic calculators (no graphing, sin, or cos features) are allowed during testing.
+Basic calculators (no graphing, memory, sin, cos, or TAN functions) - calculators with these features are not allowed during testing.
 Scratch paper and pencils will be provided.

 **Please provide a minimum 24 hour notice prior to cancellation of your testing appointment.